 - 1. The preceptor should supervise the written and verbal recommendations made by the PharmD student.
 All written recommendations made by the PharmD student must be co- signed by the designated preceptor and comply with the legal expectations of the specific institution. - 2.
 A PharmD fellow or resident may oversee the clinical activities of assigned PharmD student pharmacists; however, evaluations of the PharmD student should be done solely by their actual assigned preceptor.
-All assignments and/or final evaluations must at least be signed by the student's preceptor. - 3.
+All preceptor generated student activities and/or final evaluations must at least be signed by the student's preceptor. - 3.
 The preceptor should orient the student to the required objectives and activities of the rotation as well as the site at the beginning of the rotation. - 4.
-The preceptor should interact with the student by either of the following:
+The preceptor should interact with the student by either of the following: - a.

-- a.
 At least three times per week for 1-to-2-hour intervals.
 During this time, discussions concerning pertinent patient cases, assigned topics/therapeutic controversies and other issues pertinent to the rotation should be included. - b.
 Alternatively, preceptors can schedule 8-12 hours per week (community pharmacy or medical rounds) where the student takes on the primary role of the pharmacist and the preceptor monitors, coaches and mentors the student under direct supervision. - 5.
-Preceptors should be readily available to the student either through beeper or designated meeting times for the scheduled rotation time. - 6.
-If the preceptor is out of town during a rotation period, then an alternate preceptor should be assigned over the period of absence to deal with any student problems. - 7.
+Preceptors should be readily available to the student either through beeper or designated meeting times for the scheduled rotation time.

+- 6. If the preceptor is out of town during a rotation period, then an alternate preceptor should be assigned over the period of absence to deal with any student problems. - 7.
 The PharmD preceptor should provide a mid-rotation evaluation of the student's performance as well as an exit evaluation.
 No supportive personnel (e.g., Nurse, Fellow, Resident) can give the PharmD student an evaluation.

-START MIDPOINT FINAL Preceptor to review IPPE and/or APPE Longitudinal Feedback Form to assess Strengths/Opportunities Review Student's Evaluation of Professionalism and Skills Complete Student's Evaluation of Professionalism and Skills and review with Student Evaluation of Professionalism and Skills Review Student's IPPE Reflection (last week) [IPPE students ONLY] Verify hours Confirm hours (daily/weekly) Complete APPE and/or IPPE Longitudinal Feedback Form (return to student)
+START MIDPOINT FINAL Preceptor to discuss student's previous experience including their strengths and Review Student's Evaluation of Professionalism and Skills Review Student's Evaluation of Professionalism and Skills weaknesses Complete Student's Evaluation of Professionalism and Skills and review with Student Complete Student's Evaluation of Professionalism and Skills and review with Student Confirm hours (daily/weekly) Review Student's IPPE Reflection (last week) [IPPE students ONLY] Confirm hours (daily/weekly)